 - (2) Increased Benefit of Special Use Valuation.
 Similar to the House Ways and Means Committee's version of the "Build Back Better Act" (discussed in Part 2.b(6) above), the Greenbook proposes to increase the limit on the reduction in value of special use property from \$750,000 (indexed, \$1.31 million in 2023) to \$13 million, applicable for decedents dying on or after the date of enactment.
-As noted in Part 2.b(6), however, despite this proposal's family-business-friendly curb appeal, it would not really reduce the estate tax on a family farm or business as such; it would merely prevent a tax, for example, on a speculative prospect of development that is faced by such businesses very unevenly. - (3) Extension of 10-Year Estate and Gift Tax Lien.
-The automatic 10-year lien for estate and gift tax would be extended during any deferral or installment period for unpaid estate and gift taxes.
-This provision would apply for existing 10-year liens and for the automatic lien that applies for gifts made or estates of decedents dying on or after the date of enactment. - (4) Reporting of Estimated Value of Trust Assets.
-Trusts would be required to file with the IRS annual reports including the name, address, and taxpayer identification number (TIN) of each trustee and grantor of the trust, and general information with regard to the nature and estimated total value of the trust's assets (which might be satisfied by identifying an applicable range of estimated total value on the trust's income tax return).
+As noted in Part 2.b(6), however, despite this proposal's familybusiness-friendly curb appeal, it would not really reduce the estate tax on a family farm or business as such; it would merely prevent a tax, for example, on a speculative prospect of development that is faced by such businesses very unevenly. - (3) Extension of 10-Year Estate and Gift Tax Lien.
+The automatic 10-year lien for estate and gift tax would be extended during any deferral or installment period for unpaid estate and gift tax.
+This provision would apply for existing 10-year liens and for the automatic lien that applies for gifts made or estates of decedents dying on or after the date of enactment.
+Like the expanded definition of "executor," this would also be a welcome change, to the extent it overcomes the IRS's reluctance to agree to some extensions of payment due dates. - (4) Reporting of Estimated Value of Trust Assets.
+Trusts would be required to file with the IRS annual reports including the name, address, and taxpayer identification number (TIN) of each trustee and grantor of the trust and general information with regard to the nature and estimated total value of the trust's assets (which might be satisfied by identifying an applicable range of estimated total value on the trust's income tax return).
 The reporting requirement would apply to taxable years ending after the date of enactment for trusts valued over \$300,000 or with gross income over \$10,000 (with both amounts indexed for inflation after 2024).
-This change is described in a manner that suggests it is intended to help the IRS develop a comprehensive statistical data base about trusts generally, not to target trusts for audit.
-Nevertheless, this proposed change could be very burdensome and very significant.
+This change is described in a manner that might suggest it is intended to help the IRS develop a "comprehensive" "statistical data" base about trusts generally, not to target trusts for audit.
+Nevertheless, this proposed change could be very burdensome and, for many, quite ominous.